TheManamana/WriteMyREADME/writemyreadme-README.md

 ## Description

-This app uses a serious of prompts to generate a readme file for code projects.
+This app uses a series of prompts to generate a readme file for coding projects.

 ## Table of Contents